Dialogue Facilitation Certification: July Cohort

 Common Use Cases

-• Following campus tensions or controversial events
+• Following escalation of Middle East-related campus tensions

 By the end of this workshop, participants will: